Scene: Master Bedroom in Suburbia

 The trends in menswear were now changing so rapidly, many of the big department stores began to realise that they could no longer afford to order their stock six months in advance―by the time that this issue went to print several of the most prominent retailers had found themselves with a glut of Nehru jackets on their hands as the style suddenly began to wither!!!
 It's an interesting article, worth picking up a copy for the rest of the details if you are in any way interested in menswear from this period, you should be able to find an issue on eBay eventually, until then I'll leave you with some of my favourite quotes from the piece...

-Peter Noone of Herman's Hermits photographed outside Zoo the New York boutique which he opened in partnership with Graham Gouldman, 1968.
-(Located at 243 East 60th Street.)
+Peter Noone of Herman's Hermits photographed outside Zoo the New York boutique which he opened in partnership with Graham Gouldman, in 1968.
+The shop was located at 243 East 60th Street.